AlirezaHPC/365-examples-from-JavaScript/README.md

 A) Check whether it is regular or not?
 B) If the array is ordered, take an element from the input and the resulting array is still ordered
-100: Write a program that takes an array from the user and displays max, min (array)
+100: Write a program that takes an array from the user and displays max, min (array) 101 - A program that determines how many four-digit numbers with digits 5, 6, 7, 8 (without repeating digits) can be produced in descending order.

+102 - A program that reads a number displays the average of the digits of an odd and even number.
+For example, if the number is 2569, the average of the odd digits is (9 + 5) / 2 = 7, the average of the even digits is (2 + 6) / 2 = 4.

+103 - A program that displays all three-digit numbers that are produced with digits 1, 2, 3.
+104. A program that shows all three-digit numbers with digits of 1, 4, or 8.

+105. A program that displays all four-digit numbers that consist only of digits 2, 1, 4, and 9, and that each digit is repeated once.

+106 A program that reads employee salaries, type of insurance deduction, and tax rate calculates employee net salary.
+The following is done to calculate net salary
+) To solve this exercise of the operator? use(:
+If the type of insurance deduction is 1, * 7/100 * salary = insurance
+If the type of insurance deduction is 2, 8.5 / 100 * Salary = insurance
+If the type of insurance deduction is 3, * 10/100 salary = insurance
+/ 100% tax * Salary = tax

+Tax - Insurance - Salary = Net Salary

+107 A program that reads and recognizes the number of digits.
+Each number read has a digit of zero or not.
+-108 A program that reads the age and gender of a number of people, calculates and displays the number and percentage of men between the ages of 07 and 21.
+If you enter gender M or m, this person is a man

+109 A program that reads the number n (n is the number of employees), then reads the overtime hours of n employees and displays the three employees who have the least overtime.

+110 - A program that reads the household number, their daily expenses, displays their monthly and annual expenses.
+It then determines which household has the lowest cost and
+Which household has the most expenses?

 111: Write a program that takes a number from the input and says how many times it is repeated in the array?
 (Array)
 112: Write a program that takes 10 numbers from the user, sorts them, and prints the middle element.